-New Haven, CT residents, with demonstrated financial need, who are graduating from a New Haven Public High School , Eli Whitney Regional Vocational Technical High School, Common Ground HS, Highville or Amistad HS and have attended since the start of senior year.
+New Haven residents, with demonstrated financial need, who are graduating from a New Haven Public High School , Eli Whitney Regional Vocational Technical High School, Common Ground HS, Highville or Amistad HS and have attended since the start of senior year.

 How do I get an application?

 The online application will be available the beginning of February.
 See "HOW TO APPLY"

 Can I get a scholarship beyond the first year?

 Yes, you may apply at the end of each year for the upcoming year.
 Applications are due to the New Haven Scholarship Fund by June 15th.
 (Details are on the "HOW TO REAPPLY" page of this website)

 When are awards given?